ChengsongTan/CXLcacheFormalisation/README.md

 ### Preparing suitable running environment
 #### For Windows:
 Download Isabelle2023 (see above URL).
 Double-click the downloaded installer to complete the installation process; it is suggested to put Isabelle2023 in some easy-to-access folder such as the desktop so it is easy to navigate there (needed later).
+##### Potential issues with downloading and installing Isabelle2023 on Windows
+Tested on Windows Server 2022 (Desktop Experience)

+(a) If you use Edge and you're not given permission to open the file (e.g. Edge says `Isabelle2023.exe isn't commonly downloaded ...`), do the following:

+Click three dots (more actions) > Keep > Show more > Keep anyway.
+Confirm that we can now execute Isabelle2023.exe.

+(b) If Isabelle shows `IO error … (access is denied)`, ignore it & just close Isabelle.

 Clone or download the artifact from GitHub (see above URL).
 If you downloaded a zip of the artifact, uncompress this zip file.